-In the 1970s and 1980s, the railroad industry experienced a significant reduction in track-caused accidents.
-In recent years, the trend has leveled off, but the number of rail and rail joint-type track-caused accidents is increasing.
+In recent years, the railroad industry has experienced a continued reduction in track-caused accidents.
+The number of rail and rail joint-related accidents is increasing.
 Therefore, it is important that inspectors use all the enforcement tools, including the track violation, to help ensure compliance.
 It is the responsibility of each Regional Supervisory Track Safety Specialist to ensure effective violation report usage.